Edefritz/edefritz.github.io/_posts/2021-01-21-kafka-avro-javascript.md

 title: Kafka, AVRO and TypeScript?
 categories: [KafkaJS, JavaScript, AVRO, TypeScript, NodeJS, Kafka]
 ---

-# Kafka, AVRO and TypeScript?
+In this article I want to show a simple example of how you can produce and consume Kafka messages with the AVRO format using TypeScript/JavaScript and KafkaJS.

+# What is Kafka?

-Kafka is a very popular message broker system and used in a lot of companies right now.
-However, I always assumed that most Kafka users are also using JVM based clients like Java, Scala and Kotlin.
+Apache Kafka is a very popular event streaming platform and used in a lot of companies right now.
+If you want to learn more about Kafka, check out the official [website](https://kafka.apache.org/).

+However, since the whole ecosystem is based on JVM (Java, Scala, Kotlin), I never really checked if there are clients.

-Recently I was playing around with a project in TypeScript and since it would have been handy to dump the results directly into Kafka, I saw that there is also a Kafka Client for JS.
-And it even works with AVRO.
+Recently I was playing around with a project in TypeScript and since it would have been handy to stream the results directly into Kafka, I checked for a JavaScript client and found [KafkaJS](https://kafka.js.org/).
+And it even plays well with AVRO.

-# Example
+# How to use it?

 Here is a simple example for an AVRO producer and consumer:

 Set up a new node project and install these two dependencies.
 The schema registry is required to work with AVRO schemas.